 Welcome to the University of Texas at in Austin!
 Navigating the housing process can be difficult — especially if you’ve never lived away from your parents or in tiny dorm rooms with lofted beds.
 UTexas.Rent is a great starting point; it will help you narrow your search and contact housing providers directly.
 We’ve also put together some tips for you to make it easier.
 Read on!

 Trying to live on-campus?
 Get your application in ASAP

-16,660 housing applications were filed by students to live on-campus for the 2016-2017 school year, but, according to The Daily Texan, only 7,323 students lived on campus.
+Students files 16,660 housing applications to live on-campus for the 2016-17 school year, but, according to The Daily Texan, only 7,323 students lived on campus.
 In order to avoid getting waitlisted — or not getting on-campus housing — don’t procrastinate on your application.

 Wanting to move off-campus?
 Look early and know your options!

 Use websites like UTexas.Rent to explore off-campus housing options!
 Many students start looking in the fall for their housing for the next academic year — accordingly, it’s important to start searching early in order to avoid disappointment.

 The University of Texas released a study in 2016 to help graduate students narrow their searches, and its analyses can help any apartment-seeker.
 UT has also put together a comprehensive off-campus resource webpage, available at offcampus.utexas.edu.

 Make sure you check out the apartment before you sign a lease!
 Tour multiple places you’re interested in, and ask plenty of questions.
 Here are some to start you off: